inaka/Jayme/README.md

 ## Sample Project

-There is an [Example](/Example) folder inside the repo containing a basic implementation of some repositories integrated with view controllers.
-This example may help you understand the library usage better.
+You can check out this [sample project that integrates Jayme with GitHub APIs](https://github.com/inaka/JaymeExample).

+Also, there is an [Example](/Example) folder inside the repo containing a more basic implementation of some repositories integrated with view controllers.
 This sample project needs a local server to work, which you can configure really quickly by doing:

 ```shell
 $ cd Jayme/Example/Server